KMYL-LD

-KMYL-LD (channel 14) is a low-power television station in Lubbock, Texas, United States, affiliated with MyNetworkTV.
-It is owned by Gray Media alongside NBC affiliate KCBD (channel 11) and Wolfforth-licensed CW+ affiliate KLCW-TV (channel 22), as well as three other low-power stations—Class A Telemundo affiliate KXTQ-CD (channel 46), Snyder-licensed Heroes & Icons affiliate KABI-LD (channel 42), and MeTV affiliate KLBB-LD (channel 48).
-Gray also provides certain services Fox affiliate KJTV-TV (channel 34) and low-power Class A independent KJTV-CD (channel 32) under a shared services agreement (SSA) with SagamoreHill Broadcasting.
+KMYL-LD (channel 14) is a low-power television station in Lubbock, Texas, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KMYL-LD is owned by Gray Media alongside NBC affiliate KCBD (channel 11), CW+ affiliate KLCW-TV (channel 22), Fox affiliate KJTV-TV (channel 34), and four other low-power stations.
 The stations share studios at 98th Street and University Avenue in south Lubbock, where KMYL-LD's transmitter is also located.

 In addition to its own digital signal, KMYL-LD is simulcast on the second subchannel of KLCW-TV in order to reach the entire market.

 Subchannels

 The station's signal is multiplexed: